cogini/mix_systemd/README.md

 ```

 You can specify values as a list of terms, and it will look up atoms as keys in
 the config.
-This lets you reference e.g. the deploy dir or configuration dir without
+This lets you reference, e.g., the deploy dir or configuration dir without
 having to specify the full path, e.g. `["!", :deploy_dir, "/bin/myscript"]` gets
 converted to `"!/srv/foo/bin/myscript"`.